vnep-approx-latency/evaluation-ifip-networking-2021/README.md

 Furthermore, we use Tamaki's algorithm presented in his [paper at ESA 2017](http://drops.dagstuhl.de/opus/volltexte/2017/7880/pdf/LIPIcs-ESA-2017-68.pdf) to compute tree decompositions (efficiently).
 The corresponding GitHub repository [TCS-Meiji/PACE2017-TrackA](https://github.com/TCS-Meiji/PACE2017-TrackA) must be cloned locally and the environment variable **PACE_TD_ALGORITHM_PATH** must be set to point the location of the repository: PACE_TD_ALGORITHM_PATH="$PATH_TO_PACE/PACE2017-TrackA".

-For generating and executing (etc.) experiments, the environment variable ALIB_EXPERIMENT_HOME must be set to a path, such that the subfolders input/ output/ and log/ exist.

-**Note**: Our source was only tested on Linux (specifically Ubuntu 14/16).

 # Installation

 Install each of the **[alib](https://github.com/vnep-approx/alib)**, **[vnep_approx](https://github.com/vnep-approx/vnep_approx)** and **evaluation-ifip-networking-2021** packages using the setup script we provide.
 Simply execute from within each of the packages root directories: